Unpaid sanitary workers stage demo

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 BAHAWALPUR: Hundreds of sanitary workers, including women employees of Bahawalnagar, on Monday staged a demonstration outside the DHA’s CEO Office and demanded their last three months salaries.
-The protesters also took out a rally from the CEO Office to DC Bahawalnagar Office.
+The protesters also took out a rally from the CEO Office to Deputy Commissioner Bahawalnagar Office.
 They chanted slogans for the release of their salaries.
+The protesting workers demanded the government release their last three months unpaid salaries, make them regularized and recruit new workers.